 Watch this video to learn how to install WordPress using cPanel.

-- Log into WHM on your service.
+- Log into WHM using your root login credentials.

 - Search for cPAddons, using the responsive search tool in the upper-left of the panel.
 Find the Install cPAddons Site Software menu.